 Our policy governing transactions in our securities by directors, officers and employees permits our officers, directors and certain other persons to enter into trading plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
-We have been advised that our Chief Executive Officer and Chairman, Jeremy Allaire, our President, Chief Operating Officer and Director, David Mendels, our Chief Legal Officer, Andrew Feinberg, our Chief People Officer, Edward Godin and our Chief Marketing Officer, Jeff Whatcott, have each entered into a trading plan covering periods after the date of this Quarterly Report in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
+We have been advised that our Chief Executive Officer and Chairman, Jeremy Allaire, our President, Chief Operating Officer and Director, David Mendels, our Chief Legal Officer, Andrew Feinberg, our Chief People Officer, Edward Godin and our Chief Marketing Officer, Jeff Whatcott, have each entered into a trading plan in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
 Generally, under these trading plans, the individual relinquishes control over the transactions once the trading plan is put into place.
 Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving our company.

 We anticipate that, as permitted by Rule 10b5-1 and our policy governing transactions in our securities, some or all of our officers, directors and employees may establish trading plans in the future.
 We intend to disclose the names of executive officers and directors who establish a trading plan in compliance with Rule 10b5-1 and the requirements of our policy governing transactions in our securities in our future quarterly and annual reports on Form 10-Q and 10-K filed with the Securities and Exchange Commission.
-However, we undertake no obligation to update or revise the information provided herein, including for revision or termination of an established trading plan, other than in such quarterly and annual reports.
+However, from and after the date of this report we undertake no obligation to update or revise the information provided herein, including for revision or termination of an established trading plan.